dramforever/vscode-ghc-simple/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] A workaround is available
 - [ ] A fix is written
 - [ ] A fix is released
-- [ ] The fixed verison is on the marketplace.
+- [ ] The fixed version is on the marketplace.

 ---